 How to blitz the “scary” mortgage process

 Many borrowers also fail to realise that the home loan process starts well before you apply for a loan and extends well after it settles.
-To navigate this often daunting process, it pays to be prepared.

 Prepare and conquer your home loan fears

 Before you apply for a home loan, you need to be financially prepared.
 This starts with you saving a deposit.

 A 5% deposit is a great target since it meets most lenders’ requirements for genuine savings, typically savings or term deposits you’ve held for 3 months.